VA unemployability benefits

 Documents To Include When You Apply for VA Unemployability Benefits

-As always, convincing medical evidence is key for winning VA benefits.
+As always, strong medical evidence is key for winning VA benefits.
 You’ll need:

 Important: Remember, you’re not trying to prove to the VA that you are disabled.
-Instead, prove you can’t perform required work tasks full-time to support yourself, specifically due to your service-connected impairment(s).
+Instead, prove you can’t perform required work tasks 40 hours per week to support yourself, specifically due to a condition that comes from your military service.

 A rating veterans service representative (RVSR) will decide if you may qualify for VA unemployability.